Reduce your visits to the bathroom and improve your other diarrhoea symptoms with this valuable food list.

 Need Our Help?

 Book an appointment with an accredited dietitian or nutritionist by phone on (07) 3071-7405 between 8am and 6pm Monday to Friday or send us an enquiry.
-Alternatively, find out how our dietitians can help you cope with your diarrhoea here.
+Alternatively, find out how our dietitians can help treat your Gut and Bowel Health issues.